Albert Cordingley: Pease Pottage, Sussex (1912–1920)

 Having turned 40 years old while in his final season at East Grinstead, he finally found long-term stability in 1912 in the service of the wealthy Goddard family of Pease Pottage [then usually spelled Peas Pottage], Sussex.
 The former county player was ostensibly hired to work as a gardener at the Goddard family's residence, Tilgate Forest Cottage, and the Cordingley family took up residence nearby in the village, but Albert spent most of his time initially as a player, coach, and groundsman, and latterly as an umpire and groundsman, at Pease Pottage Cricket Club, of which Jack Goddard was the President, and whose ground adjoined the Tilgate estate.

 Once established in the side, Cordingley became one of its mainstays.
 In the 26-match 1913 season, he was by far its leading wicket-taker, capturing 119 wickets for 1032 runs (average 8.80) off 403 overs, and was third top score with the bat, compiling 479 runs at an average of 25.4.
 One of his finest performances as a player came in an outstanding match against the United Sports Club at the tail-end of the club's pre-WWI heyday, in July 1914.
 He took 10 wickets for 102 runs to seal a victory by an innings and 110 runs in a match that also saw the club's record opening stand of 289 by Adair and Crossland.

 During his time at Pease Pottage, Cordingley also made several appearances for other clubs in the area, usually on Saturdays.
 During the 1913 season, he travelled with neighbouring side Horley to compete in the Merstham Cricket Week in August, taking 4 wickets and contributing 7 of the runs in a narrow 18-run victory for the visitors in an unusual 12-a-side match played on what Cordingley himself described as a "glue-pot" wicket.
 He continued his winning streak against Merstham the following month playing for Reigate Priory, the Yorkshireman contributing 3 wickets and 9 unbeaten runs to a slim 13-run victory for the home side.
 In July 1914, he played again for Horley, taking 8 wickets in a 126-run thrashing of visitors Purley.

 One of his final games as a player for Pease Pottage came at the age of 49, in June 1920, in an emphatic 73-run victory at Cuckfield, in which he bowled economically, taking 3 wickets for 13 runs, and contributed 16 runs with the bat.

-In addition to his ongoing fine performances as a player, Cordingley earned an excellent reputation for encouraging cricket in the local area, and for preparing a pitch at Pease Pottage on which almost all Sussex county players of the period played and indeed which was considered by many to be the equal of most county grounds.
+In addition to his ongoing performances as a player, Cordingley earned a reputation for encouraging cricket in the local area, and for preparing a pitch at Pease Pottage on which almost all Sussex county players of the period played and which was considered by many to be of the same standard of most county grounds.